Philadelphia now has the proud distinction of being one of just eight destinations in the United States with its own Michelin Green Guide.

 The Michelin Green Guide rates attractions from one to three stars.
 The highest recognition possible is a three-star rating for experiences “worth a special journey.”

 Among the Philadelphia destinations that received three-stars are Independence National Historical Park, the Liberty Bell, and George Washington’s tent at the Museum of the American Revolution.
-The Benjamin Franklin Parkway, the Barnes Foundation, and the Philadelphia Museum of Art also received three stars.
+The Benjamin Franklin Parkway, the Barnes Foundation, and the Philadelphia Art Museum also received three stars.
 The three-star Countryside destinations included the Nemours Estate and the Winterthur Museum, Garden & Library.

 A one-star rating is a destination “worth a visit,” and a two-star rating is “worth a detour.”
 Notable two-star destinations in the guide are Longwood Gardens and Eastern State Penitentiary.
 And popular one-star destinations include Reading Terminal Market and Philadelphia’s Magic Gardens.